 1. Sail through set-up

 Look for an SMS provider that makes it as easy as possible to get up and running.
-Not just to send SMS from an online web portal, but to integrate SMS with your existing marketing platforms so you maximize existing investments and minimize hassle.
+Not just to send SMS from an online web portal, but to integrate SMS with your existing marketing platforms so you maximise existing investments and minimise hassle.

 Ask about help guides and documentation.
 And see if they offer phone support.
 If you haven’t used an SMS platform before, you’re sure to appreciate some guidance before sending your first message.